-The control unit consists of a main module, a display module and a keyboard module.
+The control unit consists of a main module and a display module.

 The main module consists of the digital part, i.e. the microprocessor, program PROM, configuration FLASH PROM, RAM and serial EEPROM, ScanBus data communication driver, SPARC-Bus driver, PC-Keyboard interface and Centronics interface.
 The main module also consists of an analog part, i.e. the voltage regulators, the analog interface circuits and the analog output drivers (audio and light).
-The main module contains the encoder and the potentiometer.
+The main module contains the push buttons and the keyboard backlight.